Skip to content

 Common types of intimacy include:

-• Physical Intimacy: This phrase is regularly used when people are uncomfortable saying “sex.”
+• Physical Intimacy: The phrase, physical intimacy, is regularly used when people are uncomfortable saying “sex.”
 More precisely, it is meant as the affection experienced from a caress, holding hands, tender hugs, and cuddling.

 • Spiritual Intimacy: Obtained from expressing higher-order values and ideas, such as those related to religion, mindfulness, growth, and existential meaning.
 There is usually some cohesion on these topics at the outset of a relationship.